hihajdus/vessels-param/README.md

 # VesselsParam

-This project is application to display vassales parameters and show emissions at the chart.
+This project is application to display vesseles parameters and show emissions at the chart.

 ## Development server